Webster's Dictionary: Influence

 Lepore (2008) demonstrates Webster's innovative ideas about language and politics and shows why Webster's endeavors were at first so poorly received.
 Culturally conservative Federalists denounced the work as radical – too inclusive in its lexicon and even bordering on vulgar.
 Meanwhile, Webster's old foes, the Jeffersonian Republicans, attacked the man, labeling him mad for such an undertaking.

 Scholars have long seen Webster's 1844 dictionary to be an important resource for reading poet Emily Dickinson's life and work; she once commented that the "Lexicon" was her "only companion" for years.
 One biographer said, "The dictionary was no mere reference book to her; she read it as a priest his breviary – over and over, page by page, with utter absorption.";

 Austin (2005) explores the intersection of lexicographical and poetic practices in American literature, and attempts to map out a "lexical poetics" using Webster's dictionaries.
 He shows the ways in which American poetry has inherited Webster and drawn upon his lexicography to reinvent it.
-Austin explicates key definitions from both the Compendious (1806) and American (1828) dictionaries and brings into its discourse a range of concerns including the politics of American English, the question of national identity and culture in the early moments of American independence, and the poetics of citation and of definition.
+Austin explicates key definitions from both the Compendious (1806), and American (1828) dictionaries and brings into its discourse a range of concerns including the politics of American English, the question of national identity and culture in the early moments of American independence, and the poetics of citation and of definition.

 Webster's dictionaries were a redefinition of Americanism within the context of an emergent and unstable American socio-political and cultural identity.
 Webster's identification of his project as a "federal language" shows his competing impulses towards regularity and innovation in historical terms.
 Perhaps the contradictions of Webster's project represented a part of a larger dialectical play between liberty and order within Revolutionary and post-Revolutionary political debates.

 Other dictionaries with Webster's name

-Noah Webster's assistant, and later chief competitor, Joseph Emerson Worcester, and Webster's son-in-law Chauncey A. Goodrich, published an abridgment of Noah Webster's 1828 American Dictionary of the English Language in 1829, with the same number of words and Webster's full definitions, but with truncated literary references and expanded etymology.
-Although it was more successful financially than the original 1828 edition and was reprinted many times, Noah Webster was critical of it.
-Worcester and Goodrich's abridgment of Noah Webster's dictionary was published in 1841 by White and Sheffield, printed by E. Sanderson in Elizabethtown, N.J. and again in 1844 by publishers Harper and Brothers of New York City, in 1844, with added words as an appendix.
+An associate of Noah Webster, and later his chief competitor, Joseph Emerson Worcester, along with Webster's son-in-law, Chauncey A. Goodrich, published an abridgment of Noah Webster's 1828 American Dictionary of the English Language in 1829, with the same number of words and Webster's full definitions, but with truncated literary references and expanded etymology.
+Although it was more successful financially than the original 1828 edition and was reprinted many times, "Webster was not happy with it."
+He later accused his former associate of plagiarism after Worcester published his own Comprehensive Pronouncing and Explanatory Dictionary in 1830.
+Worcester and Goodrich's abridgment of Noah Webster's dictionary continued to be published in 1841 by White and Sheffield, printed by E. Sanderson in Elizabethtown, N.J. and again in 1844 by publishers Harper and Brothers of New York City, in 1844, with added words as an appendix.